Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Introduction

-relating with the black hole horizon entropy $S=4\pi M_{\text{irr}}^2$, is irreducible.
+related to the black hole horizon entropy $S=4\pi M_{\text{irr}}^2$, is irreducible.
 Considering the second law of black hole thermodynamics, the maximum amount of energy that can be extracted can reach $E_{\text{rot}}\approx0.29M$ for an extremal spinning Kerr black hole with $a/M$=1.
-This imposes an upper bound for the extractable rotational energy, while leaves the challenge how to implement such energy extraction.
+This imposes an upper bound for the extractable rotational energy, which leaves the challenge of how to implement such energy extraction.